neurobagel/documentation/docs/infrastructure.md

     We recommend using GraphDB if these restrictions are not a blocker.

+    !!! note
-    **Note: You do not need to download GraphDB from the official website for the setup steps below.**
+        You do not need to download GraphDB from the official website for the setup steps below.

 === "Stardog"